MKRhere/r/README.md

 ### IDE

-- ❇️ **Visual Studio Code**—free, open source, cross platform; developed by Microsoft; the only IDE I've ever needed since I shifted.
+- ❇️ **Visual Studio Code**—free, open source, cross platform; developed by Microsoft; the only IDE I've ever needed since I shifted over.
 - ⚠️ **CodePen.io** (Web)—when you need to collaborate with someone online.

 ### SASS